cybercongress/go-cyber/docs/run_validator.md

 export DAEMON_NAME=cyber
 ```

-To make those vatiables persistent add them to the end of the `$HOME/.profile` and log-out/log-in or do `source ~/.profile`
+To make those vatiables persistent, add them to the end of the `$HOME/.profile` and log-out/log-in or do `source ~/.profile`.

 2. Make directories tree for storing your daemon: